rossmacarthur/sheldon/docs/src/Configuration.md

 variable.
 A template will be applied to a plugin if you add the template name to the [`apply`](#apply) field on a plugin.

-Available built in templates are
+Available built-in templates are different depending on what shell you are using.
+The following are available for both Bash and Zsh.

 * **source**: source each file in a plugin.
 * **PATH**: add the plugin directory to the `PATH` variable.

+If you are using Zsh then the following are also available.

 * **path**: add the plugin directory to the `path` variable.
 * **fpath**: add the plugin directory to the `fpath` variable.

-As template strings they could be represented like this
+As template strings in the config file they could be represented like the following.

 ```toml
 [templates]